bmpi-dev/invest-alchemy/README.md

 Invest Alchemy is a trading assistant focused on ETF portfolios.
 For more context, see this [post](https://www.bmpi.dev/money/invest-alchemy/).

+> Anything you want to discuss, you can join me on this [slack channel](https://join.slack.com/t/bmpidev/shared_invite/zt-1r38f90n5-bOp~RZqoMYiYMOtmKZsbcw).

 ## TODO

 - Feature